OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 # Hebrews Chapter 11

 ## Hebrews 11:1

-Now faith is the certainty of things hoped for, a proof of things not seen.
+Now faith is the assurance of things hoped for, the evidence of things not seen.

 ## Hebrews 11:2

-For by it the people of old gained approval.
+For by it the people of old were commended.

 ## Hebrews 11:3

-By faith we understand that the world has been created by the word of God, so that what is seen has not been made out of things that are visible.
+By faith we understand that the universe was created by the word of God, so that what is seen was not made out of visible things.

 ## Hebrews 11:4

-By faith Abel offered to God a better sacrifice than Cain, through which he was approved as being righteous, God testifying about his gifts, and through faith, though he is dead, he still speaks.
+By faith Abel offered a more excellent sacrifice to God than Cain, through which he was recognised as righteous, God testifying of his gifts.
+Through faith, though he is dead, he still speaks.

 ## Hebrews 11:5

-By faith Enoch was taken up so that he would not see death; and he was not found because God took him up; for before he was taken up, he was attested to as having been pleasing to God.
+By faith Enoch was taken away so that he did not see death, and he was not found because God took him away.
+For before he was taken, he was commended as one who pleased God.

 ## Hebrews 11:6

-And without faith it is impossible to please Him, for the one who comes to God must believe that He exists, and that He proves to be One who rewards those who seek Him.
+And without faith, it is impossible to please God, for whoever comes to Him must believe that He exists and that He rewards those who earnestly seek Him.

 ## Hebrews 11:7

-By faith Noah, being warned by God about things not yet seen, in reverence prepared an ark for the salvation of his household, by which he condemned the world, and became an heir of the righteousness which is according to faith.
+By faith Noah, being warned by God about things not yet seen, in reverent fear constructed an ark for the saving of his household.
+By this, he condemned the world and became an heir of the righteousness that comes by faith.

 ## Hebrews 11:8

-By faith Abraham, when he was called, obeyed by going out to a place which he was to receive for an inheritance; and he left, not knowing where he was going.
+By faith Abraham obeyed when he was called to go out to a place he was to receive as an inheritance.
+He went out, not knowing where he was going.

 ## Hebrews 11:9

-By faith he lived as a stranger in the land of promise, as in a foreign land, living in tents with Isaac and Jacob, fellow heirs of the same promise;
+By faith he lived as a foreigner in the land of promise, as in a strange country, dwelling in tents with Isaac and Jacob, heirs with him of the same promise.

 ## Hebrews 11:10

-for he was looking for the city which has foundations, whose architect and builder is God.
+For he was looking forward to the city with foundations, whose designer and builder is God.

 ## Hebrews 11:11

-By faith even Sarah herself received ability to conceive, even beyond the proper time of life, since she considered Him faithful who had promised.
+By faith, even Sarah herself received power to conceive, even when she was past the age, since she considered Him faithful who had promised.

 ## Hebrews 11:12

-Therefore even from one man, and one who was as good as dead at that, there were born descendants who were just as the stars of heaven in number, and as the innumerable grains of sand along the seashore.
+Therefore from one man, and him as good as dead, were born descendants as numerous as the stars in the sky and as countless as the sand on the seashore.

 ## Hebrews 11:13

-All these died in faith, without receiving the promises, but having seen and welcomed them from a distance, and having confessed that they were strangers and exiles on the earth.
+These all died in faith, not having received the promises, but having seen them and greeted them from afar, acknowledging that they were strangers and exiles on the earth.

 ## Hebrews 11:14

-For those who say such things make it clear that they are seeking a country of their own.
+For those who say such things make it clear that they are seeking a homeland.

 ## Hebrews 11:15

-And indeed if they had been thinking of that country which they left, they would have had opportunity to return.
+If they had been thinking of the land they had left, they would have had opportunity to return.

 ## Hebrews 11:16
 But as it is, they desire a better country, that is, a heavenly one.
-Therefore, God is not ashamed to be called their God; for He has prepared a city for them.
+Therefore God is not ashamed to be called their God, for He has prepared a city for them.

 ## Hebrews 11:17

-By faith Abraham, when he was tested, offered up Isaac, and the one who had received the promises was offering up his only son;
+By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was offering up his only son.

 ## Hebrews 11:18

-it was he to whom it was said, “Through Isaac your descendants shall be named.”
+It was he to whom it was said, “Through Isaac shall your offspring be named.”

 ## Hebrews 11:19

-He considered that God is able to raise people even from the dead, from which he also received him back as a type.
+He considered that God was able even to raise him from the dead, from which, figuratively speaking, he did receive him back.

 ## Hebrews 11:20

-By faith Isaac blessed Jacob and Esau, even regarding things to come.
+By faith Isaac blessed Jacob and Esau concerning things to come.

 ## Hebrews 11:21

-By faith Jacob, as he was dying, blessed each of the sons of Joseph, and worshipped, leaning on the top of his staff.
+By faith Jacob, when dying, blessed each of the sons of Joseph, bowing in worship over the head of his staff.

 ## Hebrews 11:22

-By faith Joseph, when he was dying, made mention of the exodus of the sons of Israel, and gave instructions about his bones.
+By faith Joseph, at the end of his life, made mention of the exodus of the Israelites and gave directions concerning his bones.

 ## Hebrews 11:23

-By faith Moses, when he was born, was hidden for three months by his parents, because they saw he was a beautiful child; and they were not afraid of the king’s edict.
+By faith Moses, when he was born, was hidden for three months by his parents, because they saw he was a beautiful child, and they were not afraid of the king’s edict.

 ## Hebrews 11:24

-By faith Moses, when he had grown up, refused to be called the son of Pharaoh’s daughter,
+By faith Moses, when he had grown up, refused to be called the son of Pharaoh’s daughter.

 ## Hebrews 11:25

-choosing rather to endure ill-treatment with the people of God than to enjoy the temporary pleasures of sin,
+Choosing rather to be mistreated with the people of God than to enjoy the fleeting pleasures of sin.

 ## Hebrews 11:26

-considering the reproach of Christ greater riches than the treasures of Egypt; for he was looking to the reward.
+He considered the reproach of Christ greater wealth than the treasures of Egypt, for he was looking to the reward.

 ## Hebrews 11:27

-By faith he left Egypt, not fearing the wrath of the king; for he persevered, as though seeing Him who is unseen.
+By faith he left Egypt, not fearing the king’s anger, for he persevered as seeing Him who is invisible.

 ## Hebrews 11:28

-By faith he kept the Passover and the sprinkling of the blood, so that the destroyer of the firstborn would not touch them.
+By faith he kept the Passover and the sprinkling of blood, so that the destroyer of the firstborn might not touch them.

 ## Hebrews 11:29

-By faith they passed through the Red Sea as through dry land; and the Egyptians, when they attempted it, were drowned.
+By faith they passed through the Red Sea as on dry land, but when the Egyptians attempted to do so, they were drowned.

 ## Hebrews 11:30

-By faith the walls of Jericho fell down after the Israelites had marched around them for seven days.
+By faith the walls of Jericho fell after the people had marched around them for seven days.

 ## Hebrews 11:31

-By faith Rahab the prostitute did not perish along with those who were disobedient, after she had welcomed the spies in peace.
+By faith the prostitute Rahab did not perish with those who were disobedient, because she had given a friendly welcome to the spies.

 ## Hebrews 11:32
 And what more shall I say?
-For time will fail me if I tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets,
+For time would fail me to tell of Gideon, Barak, Samson, Jephthah, David, Samuel, and the prophets,

 ## Hebrews 11:33

-who by faith conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions,
+who through faith conquered kingdoms, enforced justice, obtained promises, shut the mouths of lions,

 ## Hebrews 11:34

-quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight.
+quenched the power of fire, escaped the edge of the sword, were made strong out of weakness, became mighty in war, put foreign armies to flight.

 ## Hebrews 11:35

-Women received back their dead by resurrection; and others were tortured, not accepting their release, so that they might obtain a better resurrection;
+Women received back their dead by resurrection.
+Some were tortured, refusing to accept release, so that they might rise again to a better life.

 ## Hebrews 11:36

-and others experienced mocking and flogging, and further, chains and imprisonment.
+Others suffered mocking and flogging, and even chains and imprisonment.

 ## Hebrews 11:37

-They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins, in goatskins, being destitute, afflicted, tormented
+They were stoned, they were sawn in two, they were killed with the sword.
+They went about in sheepskins and goatskins, destitute, afflicted, mistreated—

 ## Hebrews 11:38

-(the world was not worthy of them), wandering in deserts, on mountains, and sheltering in caves and holes in the ground.
+of whom the world was not worthy—wandering in deserts and mountains, and in caves and holes in the ground.

 ## Hebrews 11:39

-And all these, having gained approval through their faith, did not receive what was promised,
+And all these, though commended through their faith, did not receive what was promised,

 ## Hebrews 11:40

-because God had provided something better for us, so that apart from us they would not be made perfect.
+since God had provided something better for us, that apart from us they should not be made perfect.